Creating Holiday Learning Traditions

 - Set aside time just for reading.
 Curl up on the couch together and read aloud an old favorite or check out books about another culture's winter celebrations.

 - Work on those letters.
-Improve writing skills with letters to Santa and writing thank you notes for holiday gifts to relatives and friends.
+Improve writing skills with notes or letters to relatives and friends, thanking them for their holiday gifts.